-4. Single card slot, contrast-detect AF and no Pro Capture mode
+4. Phase-detect AF, but single card slot and no Pro Capture mode

-Pro Capture, certainly, will remain exclusive to the flagship body (the clue is in the word 'pro').
-Sadly this means that Olympus’s brilliant burst technology, which captures 35 frames before you fully depress the shutter-release button, in addition to all the frames you take afterwards, won’t be available to the OM-D E-M5 Mark III.
-Nor will phase-detect autofocus, which has always been exclusive to the OM-D E-M1 line.
+Pro Capture, though, will likely remain exclusive to the flagship bodies (the clue is in the word 'pro').
+Sadly this means that Olympus’ brilliant burst technology – which captures 15 frames before you fully depress the shutter-release button, in addition to all the frames you take afterwards – won’t be available to the OM-D E-M5 Mark III.

-That said, we don’t think it’s outside the realm of possibility that the next OM-D E-M5 model could have a second memory card slot.
-We would be very surprised to see this, but certainly not shocked – especially if Olympus pushes the boat out in terms of video capabilities.
+Likewise, the likelihood is that the next E-M5 model will not have a second memory card slot.
+Though we wouldn't be shocked if it does materialize with dual slots, especially if Olympus pushes the boat out in terms of video capabilities…

 5. 6K video with Log